Updated July 11, 2023

 Definition of Cost of Goods Sold

-The Cost of goods sold is the total cost of the goods produced or sold or the total cost of services rendered, which includes direct labor costs, overhead costs, direct material costs, payroll taxes, and other related costs; in other words, it is the total cost which is incurred in the production of goods or services that is incurred directly in bringing the goods on its point of sale, and it is an important aspect which is used while calculating the gross profit.
+It is the total cost of the goods produced or sold or the total cost of services rendered, which includes direct labor costs, overhead costs, direct material costs, payroll taxes, and other related costs; In other words, the production of goods or services incurs the total cost directly in bringing the goods to their point of sale.
+Calculating the gross profit utilizes this important aspect.

-The C.O.G sold is the total cost directly incurred in bringing the goods to their point of sale.
+The C.O.G. sold is the total cost directly incurred in bringing the goods to their point of sale.
 In the Profit & Loss account, there are two parts.
-In the first part, we calculate the gross profit in which we take total income and deduct all the costs that are directly incurred in the production of those goods and in the second part, we calculate net profit, in which case we deduct all the indirect costs that are not directly incurred in the production of goods from the gross profit, and thus we get the net profit.
-Hence, all the identifiable costs directly incurred in the production of goods constitute the C.O.G Sold.
+In the first part, we calculate the gross profit, taking the total income and deducting all the costs directly incurred in producing those goods. and In the second part, we deduct all the indirect costs not directly incurred in producing goods from the gross profit to calculate the net profit.
+Hence, all the identifiable costs directly incurred in producing goods constitute the C.O.G Sold.

 The most important purpose of C.O.G is its requirement for the calculation of the gross profit of the company in the company’s profit and loss account.
-In the Profit and loss account, there are two parts, the first part of which includes the costs which are directly related to the production of the goods sold and the second part in which the cost that are not directly related to the production of the goods sold, i.e., indirect costs are included With the help of first part, gross profit is calculated and second part helps in the calculation of net profit.
-Hence, the Cost of goods sold helps in the calculation of gross profit, which is the measure of evaluating the company’s efficiency in managing its labor and supplies in the production process.
+In the Profit and loss account, there are two parts, the first part of which includes the costs which are directly related to the production of the goods sold and the second part which the cost that are not directly related to the production of the goods sold, i.e., indirect costs are included With the help of first part, gross profit calculates and second part helps in the calculation of net profit.
+Hence, it helps calculate gross profit, which measures the company’s efficiency in managing its labor and supplies in production.
 The cost of goods sold is inverse to the company’s income.

 The Formula for calculating the C.O.G sold is:

-Let’s consider Company XYZ Ltd. which is the manufacturing company in the field of Coal.
+Let’s consider Company XYZ Ltd., which is a manufacturing company in the field of Coal.
 It has an opening inventory at the beginning of the year of $15,000.
 Its Inventory during the end of the year is $7,000.
 During the entire year, it has made purchases of $9,000.
-In this case, the C.O.G sold is calculated as:
+In this case, the C.O.G sold calculate as: